SorensenUCSC/CSE211-fa2021/references.md

 The university library has online copies of EAC available.
 Here is a link to the course reserve: [link](https://ucsc.primo.exlibrisgroup.com/permalink/01CDL_SCR_INST/epaiir/alma991025089207404876)

+If you are interested in the dragon book, let me know and you can borrow my copy.

 I will provide readings from EAC for several of the first lectures and readings from other sources (e.g. academic papers) for later lectures.